 Linda Lowen is a writer, editor, book and theater reviewer, and former radio/TV producer/host for NPR and PBS affiliates in upstate New York.

-She is a non-fiction book reviewer for Publisher’s Weekly, reads for literary magazines including Stone Canoe and Hippocampus, and is a contributor to The Writer magazine.
+She is a non-fiction book reviewer for Publisher’s Weekly, has read for literary magazines Stone Canoe and Hippocampus, and is a contributor to The Writer magazine.

-She is the founder of AlwaysWantedToWrite.com, a writing studio in Syracuse, NY offering online and in-person workshops.
+She is the founder of AlwaysWantedToWrite.com, a writing studio in Syracuse, NY offering online workshops.
 She’s a writing instructor for one of the country’s largest YMCA-based arts program, The Downtown Writer’s Center, and teaches at writing festivals and conferences from the Chautauqua Institution and HippoCamp to the Festival of Women Writers in the Catskills.

-In 2019 she launched StruckByWriting.com which offers seaside writing retreats and residencies from one week to one month during the off season in the Outer Banks of North Carolina (April 2019), Cape Cod (October 2019), and Myrtle Beach (February 2020).
-She also hosts a unique, intensive, all-inclusive work-focused week — limited to two writers at a time — in a Great Lakes lighthouse — WriteAtTheLight.com.
+In 2019 she launched StruckByWriting.com which offers seaside writing retreats and residencies from one week to one month during the off season in the Outer Banks of North Carolina, Cape Cod, and Myrtle Beach.
+Prior to that she hosted a unique, intensive, all-inclusive work-focused week — limited to two writers at a time — in a Great Lakes lighthouse — WriteAtTheLight.com.

 She edited the anthology Hopeful – Grateful – Strong: Survivor Stories from the YMCA of Greater Syracuse’s Cancer Support Programs (2015), helping women who had never written before craft their first stories.
 Her essay, “Hillary Clinton, Everymother” was featured in the anthology, Love Her, Love Her Not: The Hillary Paradox, edited by Joanne Bamberger (2015).

 She is a theater reviewer for the Syracuse Post-Standard/syracuse.com.
 Her “Storytime” column in Family Times: The Parenting Guide of Central New York earned a 2013 Bronze award from the Parenting Media Association.

 Linda has written for MSN.com and MSN Living, and About.com /the New York Times Company.
 As the Women’s Issues expert for About.com, Linda elevated the site to the #1 position on Google for “women’s issues,” writing over 2400 pieces of original content and earning an EMMA (Exceptional Merit in Media Award) from the National Women’s Political Caucus.